Alex Walkinshaw: Career

 Walkinshaw's first television appearance was at the age of 12 as an extra in Grange Hill, where he stayed for a year.
 From 1992 to 1993, he appeared in the sitcom Side by Side.
 He first appeared in The Bill in three episodes as a guest star in 1992, 1993 and 1995, before joining as a regular cast member in 1999.
 It was whilst he was acting at the Royal Court Theatre that he was spotted by one of the producers of The Bill and was encouraged to audition for the programme.
 He joined The Bill as PC Dale Smith, better known as "Smithy".
 He departed from the series in 2001, but eventually returned.
 In 2008, he was nominated for Outstanding Drama Performance at the National Television Awards.
 The award was won by David Tennant.
 After The Bill was axed in 2010 by ITV, Walkinshaw admitted that "It was emotional shooting the final scenes" and that he found it "tough" to leave behind some of his co-stars.

 In 2011, Walkinshaw was cast in Waterloo Road as PE teacher Jeremy 'Jez' Diamond.
 Following his departure from the show, he joined the cast of Casualty as nurse Adrian "Fletch" Fletcher.
 In 2014, the character made a permanent switch from Casualty to its sister show Holby City.
 He appeared in Holby City until its final episode.

 In 2025, it was announced that Walkinshaw had been cast in the BBC soap opera EastEnders as Ross Marshall, the partner of established character Vicki Fowler (Alice Haig).
 Walkinshaw had previously stated in 2008 that he would like to appear in the soap one day.

+Personal life

+During his time on The Bill, Walkinshaw met his wife Sarah, who worked as a make-up artist on the show.
+They married on 20 June 2009 at the Queen's House in Greenwich, London and lived in Kent with their two children.
+They split in 2019 after it was revealed he had exchanged raunchy texts with a model behind his wife's back.